 your AI falls into?

 AI regulation is now a global reality.
 The EU AI Act is the world's first comprehensive binding AI law, and it is already in force.
-The majority of its obligations apply from August 2026, and the European Commission has missed its own guidance deadlines, leaving businesses less time to prepare than planned.
-Understanding where your AI stands has never been more important.
+Its timelines keep shifting — high-risk obligations were provisionally deferred to December 2027 in May 2026, even as transparency rules and a new prohibition take effect in 2026.
+Keeping track of where your AI stands has never been more important.

 European Commission publishes the first draft of the AI Act proposing a risk-based regulatory framework, the first of its kind globally.